TimWebberAU/Timer2.0/README.md

 - The background: An ability to change the background might be nice
 - User input: Will need to be controlled and exceptions allowed for
 - Clients host machine: Will this app be used on multiple operating systems?
+- The GUI method used
+- The way the timer is displayed